volkanceylan/serenity-gelistirici-kilavuzu/serene_tour/README.md

-# Serene Özelliklerinde Kısa Bir Tur
+# Serene Özelliklerine Kısa Bir Tur

 After logging to Serene, you are greeted with the dashboard page.